 Emotions are contagious.
 Most of us have had the experience of catching a friends laughter.
 You’re with some mates and one of them finds something hilariously funny.
 Before you know it, you’re all laughing, even though you might have no idea what’s so funny!
 Something similar happens when we smile or a frown.
 Try smiling more today and I bet you’ll find other people mirroring you.
 Some of this is probably due to mirror neurons, which are brain cells that fire in sympathy when we see someone behaving in a certain way (Ferrari and Rizzolatti).
 That’s part of the process but we’re far from fully understanding emotional contagion.
 What we do know is that it’s widespread.

 Emotional contagion is vital to my work as a therapist as it allows me to get a deep empathic sense of how it is for my client in that moment.
 It’s a three stage process.
 First, I’m being sensitive to my clients emotional state.
 Second, my bodymind is responding to that state via emotional contagion: I’m picking up their emotional state and unconsciously reproducing it myself.
 Third, I’m sensing into how that feels.
 It’s as if my bodymind becomes an embodied mirror for my client.
-The danger here is that I might get too caught up in my client’s emotional world: I need to manage my emotional state so that I can be both fully empathetic and centred.
-Mirroring my client’s emotional state and staying centred can be deeply therapeutic.
-By embodying that centred state I reflect to them how that might feel and emotional contagion will help them feel centred too.
+The danger here is that I might get too caught up in my client’s emotional world: I need to manage my emotional state so that I can be both fully empathetic and centered.
+Mirroring my client’s emotional state and staying centered can be deeply therapeutic.
+By embodying that centered state I reflect to them how that might feel and emotional contagion will help them feel centered too.

 Therapists Elaine Hatfield and Richard Rapson note that anyone can usefully apply this same skill in their everyday relationships:

 “By attending to this stream of tiny moment-to-moment reactions, people can and do ‘feel themselves into’ the emotional landscapes inhabited by their partners” (1993).